tardisfromtornspace/Bridge-Commander/Documentation/DiamondsAMVoyagerReadme.txt

 == Changelog ==

+0.9.17 - Updated AdvArmourTechThree from 1.84 to 1.85, fixed conflict with DS9FX sometimes resetting visible damage.
 0.9.16 - Updated FIX-DS9FXbelow1dot2 to be a bit more agnostic towards the actual value of SpeciesToTorp.PHASEDPLASMA.
 0.9.15 - Updated AdvArmourTechThree from 1.83 to 1.84, fixed weird button bug.
 0.9.14 - Updated AdvArmourTechThree from 1.82 to 1.83, fixed weird self-destruct bug.